Alfresco/docs-alfresco/sync-service/3.0/install/options.md

     java -jar bin/alfresco-mmt.jar uninstall alfresco-device-sync-repo-3.0.x.amp tomcat/webapps/alfresco.war
     ```

-    [Uninstall an AMP file](https://docs.alfresco.com/5.0/tasks/uninstall-amp.html)(#LINK) provides information on how to uninstall the AMP file, and remove the AMP content from the WAR files.
+    [Uninstall an AMP file]({% link content-services/6.0/install/zip/amp.md %}#uninstall-an-amp-file) provides information on how to uninstall the AMP file, and remove the AMP content from the WAR files.

 3. Delete the Tomcat webapp directory.